grunwaldlab/krisp/README.md

 ```

-In this example, `krisp` finds two regions which specify our input constraints.
+In this example, `krisp_fasta` finds two regions which specify our input constraints.
-Note that these alignments are actually reverse complements. `krisp` assumes
+Note that these alignments are actually reverse complements. `krisp_fasta` assumes
 that the input genomes are double-stranded and creates the corresponding kmers
 for both strands, thus finding two solutions.

-### Example 3: Using `krisp` in creative ways
+### Example 3: Using `krisp_fasta` in creative ways
-Users are encouraged to use `krisp` in any way that they seem fit.
+Users are encouraged to use `krisp_fasta` in any way that they seem fit.
 In this
 example, we will be using krisp to find all 60-mers which are critically
 conserved across a group of input files.
 To do this, we will specify a
 conserved region of 30-nts in each direction and a diagnostic region of 0-nts.

 ```
-krisp ingroup*.gz \
+krisp_fasta ingroup*.gz \
         --outgroup outgroup*.gz \
         --conserved 30 \
         --diagnostic 0 \
         --verbose \
         --dot-alignment \
-        --parallel 4
+        --corea 4
 ```

 The result of which is: